girishji/girishji.github.io/_posts/2023-08-03-vim-plugin-howto.markdown

 ### Debug

-I use `echo` and `echom` in scripts.
+For the most part `echom` in scripts is adequate.
+You can view the messages using `:messages`.
 For checking regex you can use `:echo 'teststring' =~ 'pattern'` or `:echo matchstr('foo', 'pattern')`.

 ### Disassemble

-Sometimes you may ask yourself if it is worth caching a dictionary key value outside a loop, and discover that Vim9 compiler does not do optimization.
+Sometimes you may ask yourself if it is worth caching a dictionary key value outside a loop, and discover that Vim9 compiler does not do loop optimization.
-You can verify using `:disassembly` that it uses additional LOADSCRIPT and USEDICT instructions in the loop.
+You can verify using `:disassembly` that it uses unnecessary LOADSCRIPT and USEDICT instructions in the loop (to dereference key value) when value is not cached.

 ```
 % vim -Nu NONE -S <(cat <<'EOF'                                                                                       1 :(